jacobinmag/jacobin-core-functionality/readme.txt

 == Changelog ==

+= 0.1.8 September 16, 2016 =
+* [#36] Added translator user field to articles using
+* [#37] Changed interviewee and interviewer fields.
+Interviewee will used the authors field (which using co-authors plus).
+* Modified cover artist to use guest-author
+Note: Interviewer, cover artist and translators use a custom field pulling from the custom post type guest-author.
+REST API is returning in form of authors.

+= 0.1.7.2 September 16, 2016 =
+* [#38] Decreased question field height for interview articles

 = 0.1.7.1 September 11, 2016 =
 * Optimized `get_issue_articles` function
 * Updated `authors` response data to return data from Co-authors Plus for issues